Marco Estrada (baseball): Early life

 Estrada graduated from Sylmar High School in Sylmar, California, and then attended Glendale Community College and Long Beach State University.
+In 2005 with Long Beach State, Estrada pitched to an 8–3 win-loss record and 2.43 earned run average (ERA) in 18 appearances (17 starts).
 He was selected by the Washington Nationals in the sixth round of the 2005 Major League Baseball draft.

 Professional career

 Washington Nationals

 After being drafted by Washington, Estrada began his minor league career pitching for the Vermont Expos in the short-season New York–Penn League.
 In three starts and six relief appearances, he pitched 33 2/3 innings, compiling a win–loss record of 1–3 and an ERA of 5.08.
 During that time, he struck out 37 batters while issuing 16 walks.

-Estrada spent the 2006 season with the Rookie-level Gulf Coast League Nationals, and the Savannah Sand Gnats of the Class-A South Atlantic League.
+Estrada spent the 2006 season with the Rookie-level Gulf Coast League Nationals, and the Savannah Sand Gnats of the Single-A South Atlantic League.
 He posted a record of 3 wins and 4 losses and a 3.98 ERA over 61 innings, consisting of 12 starts and 1 appearance in relief, striking out a total of 56 batters and walking 20.

-In 2007, Estrada pitched for the GCL Nationals, the Class-A Hagerstown Suns of the South Atlantic League, and the Advanced-A Potomac Nationals of the Carolina League.
+In 2007, Estrada pitched for the GCL Nationals, the Single-A Hagerstown Suns of the South Atlantic League, and the High-A Potomac Nationals of the Carolina League.
 He logged 105 2/3 innings in 23 starts, winning 6, losing 8, and recording a 4.85 ERA with 102 strikeouts and 37 walks.

 Estrada began the 2008 season with the Harrisburg Senators of the Double-A Eastern League, where he pitched 74 1/3 innings in 13 starts, posting an ERA of 2.66, striking out 67 batters and walking 32.
-In June he was promoted to the Syracuse Chiefs of the Triple-A International League.
-He was called up to the majors on August 19 and made his debut the next day.
+In June, he was promoted to the Syracuse Chiefs of the Triple-A International League.
+Estrada was called up to the major leagues on August 19 and made his debut the next day.
 He made 11 appearances as a reliever that season.
-He pitched in four games (including one start) for the Nationals in 2009, but played the majority of the season with Syracuse.
+Estrada pitched in four games (including one start) for the Nationals in 2009, but played the majority of the season with Syracuse.
+Estrada was designated for assignment on January 28, 2010.